Welcome

 The right to enforce the covenant, usually held by the owner of the land which benefits from the covenant.

 The benefit of both positive and restrictive covenants can run with the benefited land at common law if certain conditions are met (touching and concerning the land, intention for benefit to run, original covenantee held legal estate, successor holds legal estate).
+Section 78 Law of Property Act 1925 often operates to annex the benefit to the land in equity.
 However, the inability of the burden of positive covenants to run presents a significant practical problem, particularly in managing estates or properties with shared responsibilities.

 Mechanisms for Enforcing Positive Covenants